OpenMDAO/dymos/mkdocs/docs/getting_started/collocation.md

+# What is collocation?

-Dymos is based on an implicit trajectory optimization technique, collocation.
+Dymos is based on an implicit integration technique, collocation.

 The _state_ of a dynamic system defines its configuration at a point in time.
 Common state variables for dynamic systems are position, velocity, and mass.